Mortal Kombat Trilogy: Game.com

 The game was a launch release for the Game.com handheld console.
 The game includes a multiplayer mode, accessible only with the compete.com game link cable (to link two Game.com consoles together).
-Only 13 characters (Cyrax, Ermac, Jade, Mileena, Sektor, Kitana, Motaro, Nightwolf, Noob Saibot, Raiden, Reptile and Shao Kahn) and 10 Kombat Zones remain in this version (screenshots of early releases showed a different assortment of characters).
+Only 13 characters (Cyrax, Ermac, Jade, Mileena, Sektor, Kitana, Motaro, Nightwolf, Noob Saibot, Raiden, Rain, Reptile and Shao Kahn) and 10 Kombat Zones remain in this version (screenshots of early releases showed a different assortment of characters).
 In addition, each character only has two special moves and four finishing moves: one Fatality, Babality, Friendship, and Brutality.
 In this version, each finishing move has the same command for every character.